Ray-Ray McCloud: Professional career

-Buffalo Bills
+Buffalo Bills (first stint)

-McCloud was drafted by the Buffalo Bills in the sixth round with the 187th overall pick in the 2018 NFL Draft.
+McCloud was drafted by the Buffalo Bills in the sixth round with the 187th overall pick in the 2018 NFL draft.
 In Week 3, in a 27–6 victory over the Minnesota Vikings, he made his first professional reception and had a 13-yard punt return.

 On August 31, 2019, McCloud was waived by the Bills.

 Carolina Panthers

 On September 1, 2019, McCloud was claimed off waivers by the Carolina Panthers.
 He was waived on October 15, 2019.

 Buffalo Bills (second stint)

-On October 17, 2019, McCloud was signed to the Buffalo Bills practice squad.
+On October 17, 2019, McCloud was signed to the Bills practice squad.
 In addition to serving as a wide receiver, McCloud served as the scout team quarterback, emulating the style of mobile quarterbacks the Bills face that week.
 He signed a reserve/future contract with the Bills on January 6, 2020.
 He was waived on July 27, 2020.

 Pittsburgh Steelers

 On August 21, 2020, McCloud signed with the Pittsburgh Steelers.
 McCloud signed a one-year contract extension with the Steelers on March 11, 2021.
 McCloud became the Steelers' primary return specialist, returning 28 kickoffs for 646 yards and 29 punts with an average of 10.7 yards.
 He was named by Pro Football Focus on its All-Pro roster as a second-team return specialist.

 In 2021, McCloud led the NFL in total punt-return yards gained.
+He recorded 39 receptions for 277 receiving yards on the season.